 Every alarm site (residential and business) in San Francisco is required to have an alarm license.
 San Francisco Police Emergency Alarm Ordinance defines a false alarm as an alarm dispatch request to a law enforcement agency, when the responding law enforcement officer finds no evidence of a criminal offense or attempted criminal offense after having completed a timely investigation of the alarm site.
-If you have an alarm monitoring service, they will register the alarm license for you.
-If you do not have an alarm monitoring service, you must complete and return the Alarm License Application (pdf) within five (5) days after the alarm system is installed.

 If your alarm location is registered, there is no penalty for the first false alarm within the calendar year.
 The second false alarm penalty is $100, the third is $150, the fourth is $200, and five or more is $250 per instance.
 If your alarm location is unregistered, you are charged a $100 Non-licensed Alarm penalty and the $250 Non-licensed Alarm – False Alarm fee per false alarm instance.